 - understand the benefits of studying astronomy using the electromagnetic spectrum and appreciate the amount of knowledge available through data and observations such as planetary images and satellite photographs.

 - assess the value of technology in science for such purposes as access to outer space and other remote locations, sample collection, measurement, data collection and storage, computation, and communication of information.

 - be able to describe the vast distances between objects in space using an understanding of light and how it travels.

 - be able to analyze scientific texts and support their findings with textual evidence.

-The purpose of this lesson is to provide students with the opportunity to solve real-world and mathematical problems using add, subtraction, multiply, and divide multi-digit decimals using the standard algorithm for each operation.
+The purpose of this lesson is to provide students with the opportunity to solve real-world and mathematical problems using addition, subtraction, multiplication, and division of multi-digit decimals.
 They will write arguments to support claims with clear reasons and relevant evidence.
 Engage effectively in a range of collaborative discussions.